Are you being overrun by toys and papers too? I feel as if the kids’ toys are multiply in the night.

-Join us.
+Join us for a 100 Things Weekend.
 Grab a garbage bag and make a donation box and hit the house hard.
 Don’t mull over this or that, just grab the random useless items that have become a permanent fixture in your house.

 Get rid of things like old magazines, summer clothes that you never wore, fall clothes you still won’t fit in this year, kitchen gadgets that waste space, random keys & dead batteries from the junk drawer.
 Liberate yourself from that ugly candle your mother gave you that you are never going to burn.
 Give away that quilt your mother-in-law gave you guilt free to someone who needs it.